MohammadAshrafTolba/medical-reservation-service/README.md

 # medical-reservation-service
-A flask web service for booking appointments with doctors
+A simple website for booking appointments with doctors
+## Tech used
+- Backend   ->  flask (python) / SQlALchemy as an ORM for the sqlite db
+- Frontend  ->  HTML / CSS / bootstrap / JS (some Jquery)